steveloughran/validate-hadoop-client-artifacts/README.md

 This project imports the hadoop client artifacts to verify that they are (a) published on the maven repository and (b) contain the classes we expect.

-It also has an ant `build.xml` file to help with preparing the release, validating gpg signatures, creating release messages and other things.
+It has an ant `build.xml` file to help with preparing the release, validating gpg signatures, creating release messages and other things.

+# ant builds

+Look in the build.xml for details, including working with other modules

+# maven builds

 To build and test with the client API: